Approach and Project Descriptions

 Palmer Park Community Center, Landover, MD, 2015

 Awarded regional “Call to Artists” to design, fabricate, and install a glass art or mosaic work of art that will become a landmark for the Palmer Park Community.
 A series of 7 panels depicting activities at the center, 125 sq. ft. of stylized and bold, stained glass mosaic.
+Installation received Mosaic Arts International site specific award, jurors choice, 2017 in recognition of its unique design and challenging installation.

 Saint John Paul II National Shrine, Catholic University, Washington, DC, 2013-2014